KeithDeSantis/PicAsso/README.md

 PicAsso is intended to be used when downloading album art from one's Spotify liked songs and/or a Spotify playlist.

-If the set of images is not going to be downloaded from Spotify, they must simply be placed in the aforementioned `images_main` directory.
+If the set of images is not going to be downloaded from Spotify, they must simply be placed in the aforementioned `/images_main` directory.

 To download the images run: